olehermanse/documentation/resources/additional-topics/glossary.markdown

 * Promise

-  The CFEngine software manages every intended system outcome as `promises' to be kept.
+  The CFEngine software manages every intended system outcome as _promises_ to be kept.
 A CFEngine Promise corresponds roughly to a rule in other software products, but importantly promises are always things that can be kept and repaired continuously, on a real time basis, not just once at install-time.